Outdoor Sun Loungers Wood Working Project!

 How I built simple outdoor sun loungers with changeable back rests for our deck.
 Way, way, WAAAAY back I was a little girl who spent the majority of every summer outside.
 I pretended I was Pocahontas!
 Now I am well away from those days lol I look more like Snow White these days but I remember my child hood in the sun very fondly and am always the last person to complain about any kind of summer heat.
-So, as you might imagine, I have had my heart set on an outdoor sun lounger project for our deck for a long time!
+So, as

 Last year I converted four goose hunting chairs into fun sun loungers out of table cloths and a little spray paint and they remain one of the most popular posts on this blog!
 I love them (I really do) but their “feet” would scratch up our deck something fierce and I really wanted something on our deck that could also double as benches for seating.